jeredw/eniac-chess/easm.md

 ## Dummies, pulse amplifiers, and exotic uses for units
 To some extent dummies and pulse amplifiers are interchangable.
 For example, SWAP A,X could trigger the core shared program with a dummy instead of a pulseamp at the cost of a one cycle delay.
 This delay may not be a problem in other circumstances, for example when triggering a sub-program to start on cycle 2 with a dummy that begins on cycle 1.
 Dummies with multi-cycle delays are particularly useful for sequencing arbitrary arrangements of subprograms.

-As much as transcievers, dummies and pulseamps are the scarce resource, because they allow sequencing and re-use of program steps.
+As much as transcievers, dummies and pulseamps are a scarce resource because they allow sequencing and re-use of program steps.
 They're such important resources that we've pressed a number of ENIAC units into service to get many more.
 First, the function tables have a variable repeat switch which can be used to produce a 5-13 cycle delay, as mentioned in Goldstine VII-24.
 These and other function table programs (e.g. fetch) are counted as `fts` in the easm output map.
 We use the six "selective clear" programs on the initiating unit as one-cycle dummies (`its`).
 These progams were intended to clear non-significant figures in accumulators, but we never set the selective clear switch on any accumulator.

 Then things get weirder.
 We also repurposed 22 programs on the card reader and constant transmitter unit, turning programs 2-24 into one cycle dummies (`cts`).
 This works as long as we restrict ourselves to reading only the first 10 columns of each card.
 If we ever read a card with digits in columns 11-80, these "dummies" will put data on the main bus when the associated ct program is triggered!